RishabhBubna/Customer_churn_predictor/README.md

 Customer churn is a critical metric for subscription-based businesses.
 The goal of this project is to:
 - Identify key drivers behind customer churn.
 - Build predictive models to estimate churn probability.
-- Deploy the predictive model via a streamlit web application
+- Deploy the predictive model via a streamlit web application.
+- Provide an interactive dashboard for stakeholders to understand factors driving customer churn.
 - Provide actionable recommendations to reduce attrition and increase customer lifetime value.

 ---